WilliamHarper01/TypeMania/README.md

 TypeMania
 =========

-TypeMania is a cross-platform, educational rhythm game for improving typing speed, and accuracy.
-The game uses the StepMania engine.
+TypeMania is a cross-platform, educational rhythm game built on the StepMania engine.

 ## Installation
 ### From Packages